This post may contain affiliate links. Please read our disclosure policy.

 Transform a simple potato into a rich, creamy side dish with this single serve Mashed Potatoes recipe.
 Made with a combination of milk and cream, these mashed potatoes are perfectly smooth, flavorful, and wonderfully satisfying.

-A closeup of a bowl of mashed potatoes topped with parsley.
+a bowl of mashed potatoes on a silver tray.

 Why You’ll Love This Recipe